-22 So what do we do?
-How do we protect our 23 young girls?
-Should we -- you know, our -- I know my -- my 24 home territory all they want is teachers and social 25 workers.
+So what do we do?
+How do we protect our young girls?
+Should we -- you know, our -- I know my -- my home territory all they want is teachers and social workers.
 Oh, my gosh, do we have ever lots.
-We have so much and we have so many teacher assistants you wouldn't believe.
+We have so

+1 much and we have so many teacher assistants you wouldn't 2 believe.
 But is that saving our young girls?

-Can our young girls -- you know, there's 3 social media today, it's you know, and I think why can't 4 they -- our Chief and council, our leaders, our big 5 6 leaders, like AMC, you know, and all these other areas, and even our national Chief, why can't they just push or guide 7 those Chiefs and say, you know what you have a lot of young 8 9 people there.
-Why don't you just protect your girls and how you protect your girls -- why don't you just bring some 10 courses back home.
-Have some courses back home, save your 11 girls.
+3 Can our young girls you know, there's 4 social media today, it's you know, and I think why can't 5 they our Chief and council, our leaders, our big 6 leaders, like AMC, you know, and all these other areas, and 7 even our national Chief, why can't they just push or guide 8 those Chiefs and say, you know what you have a lot of young 9 people there.
+Why don't you just protect your girls and 10 how you protect your girls why don't you just bring some 11 courses back home.
+Have some courses back home, save your 12 girls.
 Don't tend them to Winnipeg.
-Don't send them to 12 the big cities.
+Don't send them to 13 the big cities.
 What about having some courses at home?
-13 Something to do with hair?
+14 Something to do with hair?
 What about hair?
-What about 14 15 make-up?
+What about 15 make-up?
 What about doing nails for manicures, pedicures?
-Can -- can that work for a reserve?
-Can these young girls 16 17 get the training?
-Can these girls actually make a living so that they don't fall victim to violence?
-You know, can 18 they become therapists -- like massage therapists?
-Is that 19 possible for our young girls?
-Could we actually do that 20 21 kind of training on the reserves?
+16 Can can that work for a reserve?
+Can these young girls 17 get the training?
+Can these girls actually make a living 18 so that they don't fall victim to violence?
+You know, can actually protect our young women?
+Well, it what about if they go into policing?
+I was thinking do the police have a they become therapists -- like massage therapists?
+Is that possible for our young girls?
+Could we actually do that kind of training on the reserves?